-The Student Emergency Fund provides a one-time opportunity to provide financial assistance up to $500 per student to University of Alaska Anchorage students who are in danger from withdrawing during a semester due to unanticipated, temporary financial hardships....Read Story about Kodiak Students Eligible for Emergency Fund
+The Student Emergency Fund provides a one-time opportunity to provide financial assistance up to $500 per student to University of Alaska Anchorage students who are in danger from withdrawing during a semester due to unanticipated, temporary financial hardships....Read Story about Emergency Funds Available for Kodiak College Students

 Need help paying for college or career training?